 The Institutional Review Board at Warner Pacific University ensures that all research involving human subjects conforms to standards committed to the ethical treatment and adequate protection of the rights and welfare of all human subjects.
 Prior to the implementation of any studies involving human subjects, including recruitment and screening activities, research projects must be reviewed and approved by the WPU Institutional Review Board.
-More information regarding WPU policies can be requested at involving-new-normalization including recruitment and screening activities, research projects must be reviewed and approved by the WPU Institutional Review Board.
-More information regarding WPU policies can be requested at involving-new-normalization involving human subjects.
-Prior to the implementation of any studies involving human subjects.
-Prior to the implementation of any studies involving human subjects.
-Prior to the implementation of any studies involving human subjects.
-Prior to the implementation of any studies involving human subjects are requested at involving-new-normalization involving human subjects.
+More information regarding WPU policies can be requested at irb@warnerpacific.edu.